 \subsubsection{Localization}

-We now explain how a global Arthur parameter~$\psi \in \Psi(U(N), \emb)$ gives rise to local Arthur parameters~$\psi_v$ at each place~$v$.
-Each cuspidal representation~$\mu$ of~$GL_N$ factors as a restricted tensor product~$\mu = \ten' \mu_v$ over all places~$v$ of~$F$.
+We now describe how a global Arthur parameter~$\psi \in \Psi(U(N), \emb)$ gives rise to local Arthur parameters~$\psi_v$ at each place~$v$.
+Each cuspidal representation~$\mu$ of~$GL_N$ factors as a restricted tensor product~$\mu = \ten' \mu_v$ over places~$v$ of~$F$.
 The~$\mu_v$ are admissible representations of~$GL_N(F_v)$.
-The local Langlands correspondence for~$GL_N$ ~\cite{HT01,He00,Sc13} associates to $\mu_v$ a bounded parameter $\phi_{\mu_v} \in \Phi(GL_N)$.
-Following \cite{A}, we then define the localization of $\psi$ at $v$ as the direct sum These localizations a priori only belong to $\Psi(\GN)$.
+The local Langlands correspondence for~$GL_N$ ~\cite{HT01,He00,Sc13} associates to $\mu_v$ a parameter $\phi_{\mu_v} \in \Phi(GL_N)$.
+Following \cite{A}, we define the localization of~$\psi$ at~$v$ as the direct sum These localizations a priori only belong to $\Psi(\GN)$.
 The fact that they are in the image of the map \eqref{map giving unitary parameters} is one of the central theorems of \cite{Mok}.